 Fall: dahlias, heirloom chrysanthemums, ornamental kale, dried grains and grasses

 WHAT ANIMALS DO YOU HAVE?
 CAN I MEET THEM?

-We currently have chicken, sheep, goats and donkeys at Moonshot Farm.
-We don't currently have a petting zoo, but you may be able to see the animals out on pasture when you visit the farm.
+We currently have chicken, goats, and a donkey at Moonshot Farm.
+We don't have a petting zoo, but you may be able to see the animals out on pasture when you visit the farm.
 Check out our social media pages to follow along as new animals are born!

 HOW LONG DO FARM-FRESH FLOWERS LAST?
 HOW SHOULD I CARE FOR MY FLOWERS?

 Our flowers are freshly cut, conditioned appropriately, and stored in floral preservative.
 Typically they have a vase life of 4-7 days or more.
 Some flowers naturally have a shorter vase life, such as dinner-plate dahlias or poppies.

 To get the longest life from your flowers, follow these care instructions:

 Fresh flowers drink a ton!
 Check your vase often to ensure it stays full.